ckdotca/JSB2/samples/README.md

-these are SoundFont 2 audio sample files
+these are SoundFont 2 audio sample files (filenames need to be all one word: no spaces)